zulip/zulip/docs/production/upload-backends.md

     [configure boto](http://boto.cloudhackers.com/en/latest/boto_config_tut.html)
     to use AWS's SIGv4 signature format (because AWS has stopped supporting the older v3 format in those regions).
-You can do this by adding an `/etc/boto.cfg` containing the following:
+You can do this by adding an `/etc/zulip/boto.cfg` containing the following:
     ```
     [s3]
     use-sigv4 = True
+    host = s3.eu-central-1.amazonaws.com  # Substitute your AWS region here
     ```

 1. You will need to configure `nginx` to direct requests for uploaded